conan-io/docs/versioning/lockfiles/introduction.rst

     HelloB Release!
     Greetings Release!

-As long as we have the *locks/pkgb.lock*, we will be able to robustly reproduce this install, even if the packages were uploaded to a server, if there are new versions that satisfy the version ranges, etc.
+As long as we have the *pkgb.lock* lockfile, we will be able to robustly reproduce this install, even if the packages were uploaded to a server, if there are new versions that satisfy the version ranges, etc.